priyanshukumarsinha/HTTP-Server/README.md

 Binding a socket to an address means associating it with a specific IP address and port so it can send and receive data.
 This is especially important for server sockets, as clients need to know where to connect.

 So first we need to set up the address structure.
-The *sockaddr_in* structure is used to specify the socket's address properties, such as IP address, port, and address family.
+The *sockaddr_in* structure is used to specify the socket's address properties, such as IP address, port, and address family for IPv4.

+For IPv6, the address structure is struct sockaddr_in6 instead of struct sockaddr_in.
+This structure is used to store IPv6 addresses and associated information.

 To define and initialize the sockaddr_in structure:
 ```C